Da-da-da-dum!

 And then there are the more creative names, like “Niagara” for BCY0057 whose tail has a white spot shaped like a waterfall.

-“Pultney”, aka BCZ0297, has been named with the Pultney lighthouse in mind.
-See the lighthouse on BCZ0297′s tail?
+“Pulteney”, aka BCZ0297, has been named with the Pulteney lighthouse in mind.
+See the lighthouse on BCZ0297’s tail?

 Sometimes, the name may seem even more like taking a Rorschach Test (ink blotch test).
 For example, see the shape of a bear’s head on the left part of “Yogi’s” tail (aka BCY0409)?

-Otherwise, it is the person who first sights the new whale that has the joy of putting forward a fitting nickname.
+Otherwise, it is the person who first shares the sighting of the whale with MERS that has the joy of suggesting a fitting nickname.

 Such was the case with Dave and Maureen.
-They were the first to see and photograph the whale below on July 19th.
-It is a humpback that we have not previously sighted in the area.
+They were the first to photograph the whale below on July 19th and relay the sighting to MERS.
+It is a Humpback that we had not previously sighted in the area.

 See the dot-dot-dot-stripe on the tail?